allonsy/sokal/README.md

 * Note that the articles were encoded with unicode which sometimes annoys my largely ascii expecting program
 * Additionally, if you run the program all the way through, please allow about a minute to run the program (based on the sheer volume of words: almost a million words in all 89 articles)
 If you skip ahead to saving the sokal.model file and reading it in spew (skipping suck), the model will run in a matter of seconds
+* If you are attempting this with a computer with a non-reliable internet connection, the HTTP package may fail, just go ahead and run it again or on the CSIL machines if trouble persists